Adewale1010/alx-higher_level_programming/0x03-python-data_structures/README.md

-11-delete_at.py: Python function that deletes the item at a specific position in a list 12-switch.py: Python code that switches the values of a and b 13-is_palindrome.c: C function that checks if a singly linked list is a palindrome
+11-delete_at.py: Python function that deletes the item at a specific position in a list 12-switch.py: Python code that switches the values of a and b 13-is_palindrome.c: C function that checks if a singly linked list is a palindrome 100-print_python_list_info.c: C function that prints some basic info about Python lists